Every year, the Department of English & Creative Writing offers prizes for distinguished writing by Wellesley College

 - The Academy of American Poets Prize.
 For all genres and lengths of poems

 - The Mary Ann Youngren Award for Critical Reading.
-Established by Diana Lissauer Fraid for a short literary critical essay that demonstrates a detailed responsiveness to the shape and substance of a work of literature in English
+Established by Diana Lissauer Fraid for a shorter literary critical essay that demonstrates a detailed responsiveness to the shape and substance of a work of literature in English

 - The Johanna Mankiewicz Davis Prize for Prose Fiction.
 Established by Peter Davis in memory of Joanna Mankiewicz Davis, Class of 1958, for a short story (including flash fiction and the short-short story)